zamanapp/prayers-call/README.md

 [![npm version](https://badge.fury.io/js/prayers.ts.svg)](https://badge.fury.io/js/prayers.ts)

-Reactive prayer times calculation library for node and the browser built with Typescript
+Reactive prayer times calculation library for node and the browser built with Typescript.

+> **Warning**
+> This library is a work in progress
+>
+> - it might not be production ready yet.
+> - the api might change.
+> - the docs are still in progress

 ## Installation